Why SMART Goals Work Better Than Regular Goals

 - Define exactly what needs to be done

-- Make progress visible and trackable
+- Make progress visible and measurable

 - Reduce overwhelm by narrowing focus